Flux159/cassie-odm/README.md

 ```

-Note: 'npm test' creates a keyspace "CassieODMTest" on your local Cassandra server.
+Note: 'npm test' creates a keyspace "CassieODMTest" on your local Cassandra server then deletes it when done.

+Get code coverage reports by running 'npm run test-coverage'.

 Submit pull requests for any bug fixes!